 The process is very effective and pocket-friendly too.
-All that the homeowner has to do is mix the following chemicals 1/2 cup bleach, 1 qt. water and a little detergent.
+All that the homeowner has to do is mix the following chemicals: 1/2 cup bleach, 1 qt. water and a little detergent.
 The bleach in the cleaning mixture kills the mould, and the detergent helps lift it off the surface so you can rinse it away.
 You can also buy a mildew cleaner at hardware stores, paint stores and most home centres.

 Wear protective masks, goggles, and a pair of rubber gloves before mixing the chemicals.
-Then after applying the solution on the affected part of the mouldy wall, allow it to soak for a minute or two and with a stiff handled brush and scrub the hell out of it.
+After applying the solution to the affected part of the mouldy wall, allow it to soak for a minute or two and with a stiff handled brush and scrub the hell out of it.
 Leave it for some time, and after that, clean it away with a damp towel.
 This should remove the mould from the walls properly.
 Though in order to ensure that this mould or mildew does not come back again, one shall have to follow a few steps.